isomerpages/moe-nushigh/_studying-at-nus-high/The NUS High Diploma/The NUS High Diploma.md

 |:---:|:---:|:---:|
 | Real world connections: <br> Investigating Enzymatic Reactions | Authentic Assessment in groups:<br>Fieldwork at Lazarus Island | Experiential Inquiry:<br>Ecological Sampling |

+<center>The Joy of Learning doesn't stop in the classrooms.<br>Find out about the informal curriculum that complements the main curriculum</center>

 |  |  |  |
 |:---:|:---:|:---:|
 |  |  |  |